 Recreational fishing is popular offshore, in the bay and estuaries, and off Jervis Bay's rocks and beaches.
-Of course, always check Jervis Bay Marine Park Zoning Map before you head off.
+Of course, always check Jervis Bay Marine Park Zoning Map and the FishSmart NSW app before you head off.

 The deep water immediately adjacent to Jervis Bay and the close proximity of the Continental Shelf make offshore fishing easily accessible and very productive.

 - Troll or jig to produce a variety of pelagic species including bonito, salmon, tuna, kingfish and dolphinfish.

 - Bottom fishing for species such as snapper, morwong and flathead is excellent.

 - Find out about fish aggregating devices (FADs) in the area.

 - Jervis Bay is renowned for squid.

 - Tossing a jig over the seagrass beds in the calm, shallow waters around the edges is a popular pastime for many local anglers.

 - Good catches of flathead, snapper and bream, and a variety of leatherjacket species are found inside the bay.

 Currambene Creek provides safe and easy fishing for the less adventurous.